jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

     # Exceptions Encountered
     # AssertionError

-All of this is still a repetition of what I did in :ref:`AssertionError`.
+All of this is still a repetition of what I did with :ref:`AssertionError`.
 Next up, I test the other Python_ basic data types_ to see which of are False_ or True_

 * is :ref:`None` False_ or True_?
 * is an integer_ False_ or True_?